Ascent of Winchester Mountain on 2014-06-22

 I skirted along the lake rim for about 10' and then steeply ascended a short slope to a flatter section above.
 I then went up a series of intermixed flat/sloped sections intermixed with evergreen forest.
 I went up a very steep snow slope towards a cliffband at approximately 5600', for which I needed both my microspikes and ice axe for extra security.
 I turned left (west) alongside the cliffband and side-traversed over to an avalanche gully.
 The gully was larger and more straightforward than I had imagined.
 The worst aspect of the gully was that it was very icy, likely from the previous night having clear skies and cooler temperatures.

 I slowly but carefully ascended the gully until reaching a saddle at just over 6200'.
-From the saddle, I turned right (east) and headed up the last ~300' to the lookout.
+From the saddle, I turned right (east) and headed up the last steep ~300' to the lookout.
 Everything I had heard about the great views from the top were true and it made the icy effort all worthwhile.
 I bet this peak is even prettier in late Summer/early Autumn when the colors change.
 I liked the view of Tomyhoi Peak, a P2K I knew I needed to put higher on my "to do" list.
+Mount Larrabee & The Pleiades were neat to see up-close, too.
 Unfortunately, I only stayed for a few minutes at the lookout/summit area; my wife's last living grandmother was visiting from Montana and if possible I wanted to see her before she left that night.

 The trickiest part of the descent was the gully; it was still very icy and I had to use extra time/caution with each step.
 It was uncomfortable as I was not able to get good plunge steps in the snow and I had to downclimb some sections.
 This trip is yet another example of me wishing I had brought crampons rather than microspikes.
 Perhaps I was being overly cautious compared to normal but I was solo and did not want to end up as a news story for yet another mountaineering accident (of which there have been many in Washington, this year).
 Once out of the gully, I found the snow slopes beneath the forest were much softer and easier to plunge-step in.
 From the cliffband at 5600', I was able to make great time back down to the lower lake.
 This time, I found a more desirable, open slope leading down to the lake a little further up-lake than where I originally left the lake.